saecki/zig-grep/paper/paper.typ

 ```]

 == Type inference
 The type of Zig variables is inferred using only directly assigned values.
 A type can optionally be specified, and is required in some cases.
-For example when an integer literal is assigned to a mutable variable, it's exact type must be specified.
+For example when an integer literal is assigned to a mutable variable, its exact type must be specified.
-When the type of a `struct` is known, such as when passing it to a function, it's name can be omitted and an anonymous literal can be used:
+When the type of a `struct` is known, such as when passing it to a function, its name can be omitted and an anonymous literal can be used:
 #sourcecode[```zig
     const Foo = struct {
         a: i32,